Ever notice how people respond to challenges in two completely different ways?

 This isn't a semantic game.
 It's neural reprogramming.

-When Reed Hastings saw Netflix's DVD rental business facing extinction from streaming, he didn't complain, "Oh, our core business is being disrupted."
-Instead, he asked: "How might we become the disruptor ourselves?"
+When Reed Hastings saw Netflix's DVD rental business facing extinction from streaming, he didn't complain about disruption.
+He asked: "How might we become the disruptor ourselves?"

 The question you ask determines the answers you find.